React vs Angular 2 – compare the incomparable?

-Today, as I find these two technologies similar in some ways, I decided to compare them.
+Today, as I find these two technologies similar in some ways, I have decided to compare them.

-TL;DR: as Angular 2 is strictly opinionated and using things like ES6 syntax is advised by the authors, I will compare it with the most modern way of using React (e.g. combined with Babel for ES6 syntax and using JSX syntax for templates).
-In my comparison I will try to show the main similarities and differences leaving the decision on which one is better to you.
+As Angular 2 is strictly opinionated and the authors advise using things like ES6 syntax.
+I will compare it with the most modern way of using React (e.g. combined with Babel for ES6 syntax and using JSX syntax for templates).

 Good question!
-Many of you may say: “ReactJS is just a library and Angular 2 is a comprehensive framework!
+Many may say: “ReactJS is just a library and Angular 2 is a comprehensive framework!
 You can’t compare the two…”.
 I completely agree.

-Ok, let’s start the comparison with the most important and obvious part.
-Both ReactJS and Angular 2 are based on the same concept: build an app using small pieces called
+Ok, let’s start our comparison with the most important and obvious part.
+Both ReactJS and Angular 2 are based on the same concept: building an app using small pieces called

 components.
 Here’s how it’s usually done in ReactJS:

-Now, let’s see a very similar component in Angular 2:
+Now, let’s look at a very similar component in Angular 2:

 The main difference here is that in React we have to extend a base

 @Component.
-This is the thing which might make creating the component more difficult in Angular 2.
+This is something which might make creating a component more difficult in Angular 2.

 selector property of the decorator).